 Fortunately, it was all along a bright sunny day.
 We started from Mysore, visited Somnathpura and Talakadu on our way and finally arrived Shivasamudra at late afternoon.
 All together it was almost 90 kms’ journey.
 It’s a perfect weekend gateway from both Mysore and Bengaluru.
 If you are coming from Bengaluru, it may take 3 hours by car.

-The Waterfalls – Gaganchukki and Barachukki
+The Waterfalls of Shivasamudra – Gaganchukki and Barachukki

 If you go through Google map, you will see Shivasamudram, is not a waterfall actually, rather a river island; according to Wikipedia, the fourth largest river island.
 While flowing over the Deccan Plateau, here Kaveri river splits in two streams, resulting two different cascades Gaganchukki Waterfall on west and Barachukki Waterfall in east.
 After flowing few kilometers towards south, the streams reunite and the land in between is what we call Shivasamudram aka Shivasamudra.